KevinWang676/KevinWang676.github.io/_pages/about.md

 I am Qixuan Kevin Wang, a senior student majoring in Applied Mathematics and Computational Sciences at [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
 I am fortunate to be advised by Prof. [Italo Simonelli](https://faculty.dukekunshan.edu.cn/faculty_profiles/italo-simonelli).
 Currently, I am working on extreme value theory and deep learning projects such as speech synthesis and diffusion models.

-My research interests include probability theory, statistics, speech processing, diffusion models, and electrical engineering.
+My research interests include probability theory, statistics, speech processing, diffusion models, and large language models.
 I am also interested in democratization of AI and entrepreneurship.
 I have made **30** videos about various applications of generative AI.
 My bilibili* channel now has over **7.5k** followers and my videos have more than **500k** views in total.

 Email: qw103 [at] duke [dot] edu